DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # STEP: Say 'yes'

 You should not see the above error again and should be logged into the remote VM.

+**Terraform Error Acquiring Lock**

+If you have a corrupted terraform `state` file, you might end up with a acquiring lock error as such:

+        Error locking state: Error acquiring the state lock: storage: service returned error: StatusCode=409, ErrorCode=LeaseAlreadyPresent, ErrorMessage=There is already a lease present.
+        RequestId:3ea11a03-701e-0092-62a0-45c8e9000000
+        Time:2020-06-18T18:46:11.9697526Z, RequestInitiated=Thu, 18 Jun 2020 18:46:11 GMT, RequestId=3ea11a03-701e-0092-62a0-45c8e9000000, API Version=2018-03-28, QueryParameterName=, QueryParameterValue=
+        Lock Info:
+        ID:        ac14e41a-4ca6-01e5-5f1c-36368320b3c5
+        Path:      subtdeploy-statefile-container/workspaces/USERNAME/terraform.tfstate
+        Operation: OperationTypePlan
+        Who:       USERNAME@USER-HOSTNAME
+        Version:   0.12.24
+        Created:   2020-06-18 18:44:10.797134982 +0000 UTC
+        Info:

+        Terraform acquires a state lock to protect the state from being written by multiple users at the same time.
+Please resolve the issue above and try again.
+For most commands, you can disable locking with the "-lock=false" flag, but this is not recommended.

+If you are the only user, using thee terraform `state` file, go ahead and force an unlock:

+        terraform force-unlock <lock-id-guid>

 **More discussion**